 The Counseling Department consists of NACA Counselors, Office Directors and office administrative staff.
 The staff members work in NACA's many offices nationwide.
-Their focus is to NACA Qualify members through an initial Homebuyer Workshop and one-on-one counseling.
-If you are qualified by a NACA Counselor who is not yet a licensed Mortgage Loan Originator, your file will be assigned to a NACA Counselor who is your primary point of contact through the mortgage process.
+Their focus is to NACA Qualify Members through an initial Homebuyer Workshop and one-on-one counseling.
 The Counseling Department also provides free live webinars throughout the week on various topics which you are encouraged to attend.
 Go to www.naca.com to see the topics and sign up.